 Wendy Noritake is an underwater photographer, freediver and writer

 I began writing about the sea around the same time I started taking underwater photos as a freediver.
 Both occurred after I retired, so I had no ambition of pursuing or even succeeding in these areas.
-I always loved being in the sea and began scuba diving in 1997 in the frigid waters of Puget Sound and taking groups of diver friends all over the world for these adventures.
+I always loved being in the ocean and began scuba diving in 1997 in the frigid waters of Puget Sound, taking groups of diver friends all over the world for these adventures.
 Being close to and witnessing the most incredible fish and marine mammals has been the highlight of my life.
 They all seem to have personalities and purpose.

 Wendy is the author of the book, Finding Uncle Yosh